bhyun08/TIL/Language/Kotlin/Kotlin JVM.md

 Kotlin is run on the JVM(Java-Virtual-Machine).
 JVM is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode.
-So, Kotlin can run in JVM.
+So, Kotlin can run on the JVM.
 # JVM structure
 ![](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*lB1hKWRDWznJ5JTBtUoeRQ.png)
 Kotlin also goes through a transformation process, the same as Java.